nightjuggler/qc/README.md

 ## Example 4 - printQubit() and measureQubit()

 The state of a qubit can be displayed with `printQubit()`.
-A measurement on a qubit can be simulated with `measureQubit()` which returns 0 or 1 with the probabilities given by the qubit's state vector.
+A measurement on a qubit can be simulated with `measureQubit()` which returns 0 or 1 with the probability given by the qubit's state vector.
 The states of all qubits in the system can be displayed with `printSystem()`.

 The following example is also implemented by the [`testTeleport2()`](https://github.com/nightjuggler/qc/blob/8ae2972b53d70aea9b49be52aa2e464e9984ac14/qc-test.py#L31-L47) function in [qc-test.py](qc-test.py).

-Two qubits **A** and **B** are created and entangled with each other in the Bell state:
+First, two qubits **A** and **B** are created and entangled with each other in the Bell state.

 ```
 >>> from qc import *